gocontractdev/flaky-tests-reproduction/README.md

 # if pycurl failed for you on MAC -- couldn't find any other solution
 xcode-select --install

+# if necessart export the path of anaconda
+export PATH="/usr/local/anaconda3/bin:$PATH"

 # quick login to alpein (it is only used for builds and running java)
 docker container exec -it my_little_alpine bin/bash